Regular Saver

 • You can only open this account in your sole name.

 • You can save £25 - £250 every month by one standing order or a bank transfer.
 This needs to reach your account before the 25th of the month.
 You can also make a bank transfer to top up your savings as long as the total amount of your deposits does not exceed the monthly limit of £250.
-The amount that you save each month can vary but needs to stay between the £25 to £250 monthly limit.
+The amount that you save each month needs to stay between the £25 to £250 monthly limit.

 • You can only have one Regular Saver.